This post may contain affiliate links. Please read our disclosure policy.

 Make cookie dough:

-• While your almonds cool, whisk together the flour, baking powder, salt, and cinnamon in a medium bowl.
-Set this dry mixture aside.
+• In a large bowl, whisk together the flour, baking powder, salt, and cinnamon, and set aside.

-• In a large bowl with a hand mixer or in a stand mixer, beat the butter and the remaining ¼ cup of brown sugar until light and fluffy, which will take about 2 to 3 minutes.
-This is called the creaming method!
-It is helpful if the butter is already at room temperature for when you cream the butter and sugar.
-Do not expect it to get as intensely fluffy as it might for a cake batter.
-There is too much butter for that.
+• In a large bowl with a hand mixer or in a bowl of a stand mixer, beat the butter and the remaining ¼ cup of brown sugar until incorporated.
+This mixture won’t get light and fluffy, there is too much butter to sugar.

 • Divide the dough in half.
-Shape each half into disks and wrap each disk securely in plastic wrap.
+Shape each half into a disk and wrap it securely in plastic wrap.
 Refrigerate until firm, which will take at least 2 hours, or overnight.
-You want it to be firm and set so you can get beautiful cookies that don’t shrink or spread.

 Roll, Cut, and Bake:

-• While baking, rotate the cookie sheets halfway through.
-You want to bake until the edges begin to brown, which for me was 8-10 minutes for the bottoms and 6-8 minutes for the tops.
+• Bake the cookies in the preheated oven, rotating the cookie sheets halfway through.
+You want to bake until the edges begin to brown, the centers puff slightly, and have small cracks on the surface.
+For me, this was 8-10 minutes for the bottoms and 6-8 minutes for the tops.

-• Cool slightly on the cookie sheet and then transfer to a wire rack to cool completely.
+• Cool the cookies slightly on the cookie sheet, then transfer them to a wire rack to cool completely.

 Assemble and enjoy:

 • Place a powdered top on each bottom and press gently to stick them together.
-You can begin enjoying them immediately, but they do get better as the days go on!
-Waiting will give the flavors an opportunity to meld together and the cookies to soften slightly.
+You can begin enjoying them immediately, but they continue to improve with time.

 Video